ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 for pretraining LLMs and is commonly used to evaluate text generation and text completion models.
-Essentially, it quantifies the average uncertainty of the model in predicting the next word in a given contextâ€"the lower the perplexity, the better.
+Essentially, it quantifies the average uncertainty of the model in predicting the next word in a given context""the lower the perplexity, the better.

 The *bilingual evaluation understudy (BLEU)* score is a widely used metric for evaluating the quality of machine-generated translations.
 It